haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

     * `run-PolIII-core-C82-EMfit-C34-C31-xlinks.json`: Docking following the 2nd scenario described in this tutorial

   * __input-pdbs__: This directory contains the HADDOCK-ready input PDB files for the various domains
-    * `A_5fja-core.pdb`: The core region of Pol-III with non-overlapping residue numbering (named as chain A)
+    * `A_5fja-core.pdb`: The core region of Pol III with non-overlapping residue numbering (named as chain A)
     * `B_C82-2XUBA.pdb`: The C82 structure, homology modelled on PDB entry 2XUB excluding the disordered long loops (named as chain B)
     * `C_C34_wHTH1-2DK8A.pdb`: The first helix-turn-helix domain of C34, homology modelled on PDB entry 2DK8-chainA (named as chain C)
     * `D_C34_wHTH2-2DK8A.pdb`: The second helix-turn-helix domain of C34, homology modelled on PDB entry 2DK8-chainA (named as chain D)